Most breads labeled as “sourdough” on the market today are anything but.

 The researchers’ conclusions were summarized as follows:

-What I find interesting about the study is that even when the people who consumed the gluten containing bread risen with either baker’s yeast or a normal lactobacilli culture, 4 did not show any negative changes to their baseline values of intestinal permeability.
-Did these 4 consume bread raised with a normal lactobacilli culture?
-If so, perhaps even a normal sourdough culture would be sufficient for many celiacs to consume.
+What I find interesting about the study is that even when the people who consumed the wheat bread baked with either baker’s yeast or a normal Lactobacilli culture, four (nearly one-quarter) did not show any negative changes to their baseline values of intestinal permeability.

 Certainly, most with simple gluten intolerance would find true sourdough bread to be easily consumed with no digestive distress.

-Study Finds Wheat-based Sourdough Bread Tolerated by Celiac Patients
+(2, 3) Study Finds Wheat-based Sourdough Bread Started with Selected Lactobacilli is Tolerated by Celiac Disease Patients

 No-Knead Einkorn Sourdough Bread